gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 ### `close_screen(screen)`

-Closes the screen of the given screen handler value.
+Closes the screen of the given screen value.
 Returns `true` if the screen was closed.
 If the screen is already closed, returns `false`.